 The Obinslab Anne Pro 2 is an excellent gaming keyboard.
 It offers outstanding customizability of its RGB lighting as well as the ability to reprogram every key to macros.
 It feels very well made and its actuation force and pre-travel are excellent.
 Unfortunately, its ergonomics are unremarkable due to its lack of incline settings, palm rest, and smaller-than-average key size, though this may not be too bothersome to everyone.

 The Obinslab Anne Pro 2 is a great keyboard for mobile or tablet use.
-It can connect to any device via Bluetooth, though unfortunately, it doesn't work with Android.
+It can connect to any device via Bluetooth, though unfortunately, we had some connectivity issues with Android.
 While it's a small keyboard, it's fairly thick and it won't be the most portable option.
 On the upside, it can pair to four devices at once, which is excellent, and recharges via USB-C.

 The Obinslab Anne Pro 2 is a very small and compact 60% keyboard that takes up very little space on your desk.